-- 1) The Company shall establish decision-making rules for Directors, Executive Officers and employees in accordance with the Authority for Duties Regulations and the Approval Request Regulations, clarify the authority and responsibilities of each officer, and establish a proper and efficient system. - 2) Monthly reports and reviews are conducted on the performance of each business division, profits and losses of the Company and its affiliates, management indicators deemed important by the Company, and general conditions of internal audits.
-The "Division Director Committee" (consisted of Representative Directors and all Executive Officers and Division Directors, and is chaired by Chief Executive Officer and Chairman of the Board) is held once a month to determine the following activity policies. - 3) Prior to the submission of resolutions to the Board of Directors, for important projects such as investments, including the planning stage, relevant officers meetings are held to discuss and coordinate pending issues and to disseminate information. - 4) "Sales Division Directors Committee" (consisted of Representative Directors, Executive Officers and Division Directors(Sales and Development), and is chaired by Chief Executive Officer and Chairman of the Board) is held once a month for the purpose of sharing sales and development information. - 5) At the end of the fiscal year, the budget for the following fiscal year and beyond shall be formulated and approved by the Board of Directors.
-At the end of the interim fiscal year, the budget achievement forecast for the second half shall be formulated and reported to the Board of Directors.
+- The Company shall establish decision-making rules for Directors, Executive Officers and employees in accordance with the Authority for Duties Regulations and the Approval Request Regulations, clarify the authority and responsibilities of each officer, and establish a proper and efficient system. - Monthly reports and reviews are conducted on the performance of each sales division, profits and losses of the Company and its affiliates, management indicators deemed important by the Company, and

-e.
-System to ensure the appropriateness of business operations in the Company and the Group, which is comprised of the parent company and the subsidiaries
+- overview of internal audit results.
+The Division Director Committee (consisting of Representative Directors and all Executive Officers and Division Directors, etc., and chaired by the Chief Executive Officer and Chairman of the Board) is held once a month to decide the following activity policies. - 3) Prior to the submission of resolutions to the Board of Directors, for important projects such as investments, including the planning stage, relevant officers meetings are held to discuss and coordinate pending issues and to disseminate information. - 4) The Company shall establish a Nomination and Compensation Committee (comprised of three or more Directors selected by resolution of the Board of Directors, of which a majority shall be selected from External Officers, nominated, in principle, among independent external Directors) as a voluntary advisory body to the Board of Directors.
+The purpose is to maintain fairness, transparency and objectivity in procedures related to the nomination and compensation of Directors, Audit & Supervisory Board Members and Executive Officers and to strengthen corporate governance, and the Committee shall report back to the Board of Directors. - 5) The Company shall establish a Special Committee (comprised of three or more External Officers only selected by resolution of the Board of Directors, nominated, in principle, among independent external Directors) as a voluntary advisory body to the Board of Directors in order to protect minority shareholders in transactions or actions that may result in a conflict of interest between controlling shareholders or major shareholders and minority shareholders, and the Committee shall report back to the Board of Directors. - 6) The Sales Division Directors Committee (consisting of Representative Directors, Executive Officers and Division Directors (Sales and Development), and chaired by the Chief Executive Officer and Chairman of the Board) is held once a month for the purpose of sharing sales and development information. - 7) The Company shall establish a Sustainability Committee (consisting of Representative Directors, Executive Directors, Director of the Corporate Division and General Manager of the Marketing & Development Division, chaired by the Chief Executive Officer and Chairman of the Board) to promote sustainability efforts in order to contribute to the realization of a sustainable society and enhance corporate value and shall periodically report back on its activities to the Board of Directors. - 8) At the end of the fiscal year, the budget for the following fiscal year and beyond shall be formulated and approved by the Board of Directors.
+At the end of the interim fiscal year, the budget achievement forecast for the second half shall be formulated and reported to the Board of Directors. - E. System to ensure the appropriateness of business operations within the Company and the Group, which comprises the parent company and subsidiaries - 1) The Company and the Group shall establish, maintain and operate internal controls to ensure appropriate